North American Football Union

 The North American Football Union (NAFU; Union Nord-Américaine de Football; Unión Norteamericana de Fútbol) is a regional grouping under CONCACAF of national football organizations in the North American Zone.
 The NAFU has no organizational structure.
 The statutes say "CONCACAF shall recognize ...
 The North American Football Union (NAFU)" (emphasis added).
-The NAFU provide one of CONCACAF's representatives to the FIFA Executive Committee.
+The NAFU provides one of CONCACAF's representatives to the FIFA Executive Committee.

 History

 Member associations

 The North American Football Union has three member associations:

 The 2015 edition of the CONCACAF Statutes notes that "Notwithstanding their affiliation to (the) NAFU, (The) Bahamas and Bermuda will participate in the competitions of (the) CFU."